A collection of Buddhist articles, essays and sermons

 Case For The Buddhist Theory Of Survival And Kamma – The Buddhist doctrine of re-becoming (punabbhava) was a novel theory in that it spoke of survival without a self-identical soul or substance.
 There was continuity (santali) of personality after death and rebirth or the return to an earth-life was only a special case of such continuity.

 Chakra Meditation – An Introduction to Balancing Your Energy System.

 Consciousness – The end of a long process of mental activity, not long perhaps as chronological time is involved, but long in a line of experiences and consequences, there comes consciousness.

-Contemplation of the state of mind – Generally, people are more accustomed to looking at other people’s attitude and behaviour, rather than their own mind.
+Contemplation of the state of mind – Generally, people are more accustomed to looking at other people’s attitudes and behaviour, rather than their own minds.
 In meditation, it helps to have a humble attitude: this helps one to observe one’s own mind dispassionately.